kevinweber/stellar-donation-tracker/README.md

 ## How to contribute

-Here are three ideas for you to contribute to this project:
+Here are ideas how you can contribute to this project:

 - Clone this repository and submit a pull request that fixes a bug or adds a new feature
 - Create issue tickets for potential improvements